Identification Cards in Washington DC

 Please note that the DC DMV does not accept scanned or photocopied documents.
 Remember that this nondriver ID is issued only for the purpose of verifying identification, and it is not a license to operate a vehicle.

 Once you provide the required documents and application, your photo will be taken and you'll be issued your ID card.
 It is valid for 8 years (the timeframe may be shorter for non-U.S. residents due to the U.S. immigration expiration date).

 If your DC nondriver ID card is lost or stolen, you may get a replacement card for $20 by supplying the same documentation required for a new card.
 You can order your replacement card either in person at a DMV service location or online with a major credit card.
 If your ID card was stolen, you will also need to provide a police report.

-In the District of Columbia, it is very convenient to renew your nondriver ID card online up to 60 days before its expiration date.
-If you wait beyond that 60-day limit, you'll have to renew the card in person at a DMV service location.
+In the District of Columbia, it is very convenient to renew your nondriver Washington, D.C.
+ID card online up to 60 days before its expiration date.
+If you wait beyond the 60 days, you'll have to renew the card in person at a DMV service location.

 To renew your DC nondriver ID card in person, present your current ID card and a completed DC Identification Card Application (form DMVR-4).

 If you have either changed your name or moved, you will have to provide proof of the change.

 To renew by mail, send your application and fee to: